r2rro/webapp-car-classification-2023/README.md

 ## Training

-To enhance the model's performance, we developed a car exterior detection algorithm.
+To enhance the quality of the training data, I have developed a car exterior detection algorithm.
 This algorithm identifies and excludes interior photos, ensuring that the model is trained specifically on exterior images.
-The training and test data are organized into folders to facilitate seamless integration with the torchvision library.
+To train the exterior detector model, a group of exterior and interior images are randomly selected from different car folders and manually labeled.
+The cleaned training and test data are then organized into folders to facilitate seamless integration with the torchvision library.

 ## Evaluation

-Monitoring the training process involves tracking accuracy, while the evaluation process goes beyond with the inclusion of confusion matrices and ROC AUC scores.
-These metrics provide a comprehensive understanding of the model's quality, ensuring its reliability in diverse scenarios.
+Monitoring the training process involves tracking accuracy, while the evaluation process goes beyond with the inclusion of confusion matrices and other evaluation metrics (see full report below for more details).
+These metrics provide a comprehensive understanding of the model's behavior in diverse scenarios.

 <p align="center">
   <img width="600" src="https://github.com/r2rro/webapp-car-classification-2023/blob/main/image/accuracy.jpg">